imsingh/inders.in/_drafts/inheritance-with-javascript-prototype-what-is-it.md

 > This chain of prototype is the building-block of Inheritance in JavaScript.

-Almost all the objects in JavaScript are derived from `Object`, which is why we can access all the methods available on `Object` constructor in other objects.

 ### `__proto__` object

 To access the object's `[[Prototype]]`, all the browsers have __proto property.